 STEP-CHANGE (Sustainable Transport Evidence and modelling Paradigms: Cohort Household Analysis to support New Goals in Engineering design).
 (Principal Investigator).
 Funded through the EPSRC Sustainable Urban Environment programme.
 Project value just over £1.5 million.
-Jointly with the Institute for Transport Studies at the University of Leeds, the Centre for Research on Socio-Cultural Change (CRESC) at the University of Manchester and the School of Sociology at the University of York.
+Jointly with the Institute for Transport Studies at the University of Leeds, the Centre for Research on Socio-Cultural Change (CRESC) at the University of Manchester and the Department of Sociology at the University of York (Leeds/Birmingham award roughly £750,000).
 January 2011 – December 2015.

 Visions for the Role of Walking and Cycling to 2030.
 (Principal Investigator) Funded by EPSRC – project value £1.3 million.
 October 2008-March 2012.
-Jointly with the Universities of Oxford, Salford, East Anglia and Manchester.
+Jointly with the Universities of Oxford, Salford, East Anglia and Manchester (Leeds award £560,377).

 Understanding Walking and Cycling.
-(Co-Investigator) Funded by EPSRC – project value £1.1 million.
+(Co-Investigator, leading Leeds contribution) Funded by EPSRC – project value £1.1 million.
 October 2008-September 2011.
-Jointly with Universities of Lancaster (lead) and Oxford Brookes.
+Jointly with Universities of Lancaster (lead) and Oxford Brookes (Leeds award £324,963).

 It is widely recognised that an increase in walking and cycling for short journeys in urban areas could significantly reduce traffic congestion, improve the quality of the urban environment, promote improved personal health, and contribute to a reduction in carbon emissions.
 This is demonstrated by a wide range of policy initiatives by national and local governments, by health authorities and a variety of non-governmental organizations.
 Recent reviews of research on travel behaviour have emphasised that the ways in which travel decisions are made remains poorly understood, especially in the context of complex and contingent household travel arrangements.
-This research sought to fill this research gap through an in-depth analysis of household decision making with respect to short journeys in urban areas and has two key aims: To develop better understanding of the complex ways in which households and individuals make everyday travel decisions about short trips in urban areas; and to develop a 'toolkit' that helps planners, policy makers and others concerned with promoting more sustainable travel practices in urban areas to target policies and interventions more effectively.
+This research seeks to fill this gap through an in-depth analysis of household decision making with respect to short journeys in urban areas.
+It has two key aims: To develop better understanding in which households and individuals make travel decisions about short trips in urban areas; and to develop a 'toolkit' that helps others concerned with promoting more sustainable travel practices in urban areas to target policies and interventions more effectively.
 The research will adopt a mixed methodology, but with the main emphasis on in-depth qualitative research, and will examine individual, family and household decision making in four different neighbourhoods.
 Throughout the research the project will engage with a range of stakeholders and potential users, and in the final part of the project will engage potential users with the development of outputs.